-Each generation dispatch profile corresponds with a demand case (referred to above) in order to create a test case, creating multiple test cases for which the transmission network is tested.
+The power system is modelled by relating a demand case with a corresponding generation dispatch pattern and simulating the resulting power flows through the transmission system.
+In such a way, each generation dispatch profile corresponds with a demand case (referred to above) in order to create a test case, creating multiple test cases for which the transmission network is tested.
 These test cases will account for the anticipated operation of the network for the year of study.